-He is best known worldwide for the design of the VARK questionnaire and its support materials that can be viewed interactively at www.vark-learn.com.
+Neil D Fleming is best known worldwide for the design of the VARK questionnaire and its support materials that can be used interactively.
 The website hosts over one million people annually who complete the online questionnaire and a much larger number who visit and use the online resources.
 It is this work that has seen him invited to present keynote presentations and workshops in a number of countries and venues.
-VARK software is installed at a number of sites and especially in the USA, Australia and the United Kingdom.
+Now he is designing VARK’s first webinars.
+He has used VARJ worked with Microsoft, Times Warner, Volvo (Sweden), Computer Plus…

 At Lincoln University, New Zealand he re-established a faculty development center (1987-98), developed a five-year Strategic Plan for Information Technology and an ambitious web-based learning project called PROJECT LEARN which saw a significant number of that university’s compulsory subjects placed on the World Wide Web so that students had more options for effective learning.

-Since November 2001 he has embarked on an ambitious series of workshop tours such places as the USA, UK, Australia, Turkey, Thailand, India and the Caribbean and has completed fourteen tours using spring and fall as the best seasons for his work.
+From November 2001to 2014 he has embarked on an ambitious series of workshop tours to such places as the USA, UK, Australia, Turkey, Thailand, India and the Caribbean and has completed fourteen tours using spring and fall as the best seasons for his work.
 A sample of the key institutions that he has worked with is appended below.

 He has been a conference and workshop presenter at international conferences in the UK, Switzerland, Hong Kong, Australia, Canada and the USA.
 He has presented at POD and Lilly Conferences in the USA.
 He was also one of four invited presenters at the Kansas State organized, IDEA Conferences at San Antonio, Baltimore and San Diego.
 He was the invited guest presenter at the International Faculty Development week held at the University of the West Indies (St Augustine campus), Trinidad-Tobago and again at the Barbados and the Jamaican campuses of that university.
 The 2004 and a 2005 Northern Hemisphere workshop tours involved two weeks working with school psychologists in Lillehammer, Norway.
 He was invited as the keynote speaker at the Conference of International University Teachers (IUT) at Pittsburgh in 2005.
 In 2006 and 2007 he completed a tour of the UK with workshops on learning at a number of institutions including Leeds Metropolitan University, Leeds University and the University of Dundee.
 At Leeds Metropolitan University (September 2007) he was the keynote speaker to their faculty development conference.
 Over 600 faculty attended the session.
 His North American workshops in 2008 were presented at Windsor University (Canada), two Cengage (publishers) Conferences (Orlando and Austin), and at Broward Community College, Florida.
 In 2008 he presented his interactive workshops at six colleges in India and in 2009 and 2011 he worked in several US businesses, colleges and universities.